 Think tanks are institutions often affiliated with universities, foundations, advocacy groups, and non-governmental organizations that generate policy research and analysis.
 Many are ideological; others strive to be independent and non-partisan.
+The NGOs listed in this guide are selected samples for educational purposes.

 The Brookings Institution.
 Conduct research on ideas for solving problems facing society at the local, national and global levels.